Spenquatch/listen-cli/plans.md

 - Keep models/recognizers loaded ("hot") for the life of the tmux session.
 Local engines (sherpa-onnx) keep the microphone loop warm continuously; the toggle only gates HUD updates and pasting.
 - Remote providers (AssemblyAI, etc.) continue to start/stop mic capture on each toggle.
 - `BACKGROUND_ALWAYS_LISTEN=off` forces local engines back to push-to-talk; `on` forces continuous loops even for future local models.
+- `BACKGROUND_PREBUFFER_SECONDS` (default 0.4s) keeps a rolling buffer of idle audio so the first toggle includes opening syllables.

 Invariants you MUST keep
 - Paste uses tmux buffer + `paste-buffer -p` (bracketed paste).
 Never write to the app pty directly.